When you are planning to move into a new area or city, it is a good idea to find out as much as you can about what it is like to live in that area.

 But if you don’t fancy travelling that far, there is plenty to explore closer to home, too.
 The North Saskatchewan River runs through the city and features over 100 kilometres of pathways.
 The city also has a planned network of open spaces and parks to protect the natural environment and keep Edmonton green.

 The population of Edmonton is a mix of locals, natives, and immigrants.
 One in four Edmontonians is an immigrant and most of these people, 54%, are skilled workers.
 29% of the immigrants were sponsored by a family member and the rest, 17%, are refugees.
 These immigrants have added a multicultural flavour to the city.

 The variety of cultures is visible on the streets and neighbourhoods of Edmonton where you can catch different languages being spoken and treat yourself to foods from around the world in the city’s many restaurants.

 Lots of culture and sports

 Edmonton carries the nickname Festival City and for a good reason.
-There are over fifty festivals over the year, so there is something happening every week in Edmonton.
+There are over fifty festivals over the year, so something is happening every week in Edmonton.
 With so many festivals catering for a variety of interests, you are bound to find some that appeal to you.
 There are art, food, music, theatre, and religious festivals.
-One of the biggest and best-known festivals is the Edmonton Internation Fringe Theatre Festival in August.
+One of the biggest and best-known festivals is the Edmonton International Fringe Theatre Festival in August.

 There are plenty of options for sports fans, too.
 Edmonton Oilers is the city’s NHL hockey team, and they have won the Stanley Cup five times.
 But it is not just hockey in Edmonton.
 There are opportunities for many other sports as well including football, baseball, cycling, and running, just to mention a few.